testillano/h2agent/docs/api/README.md

 *Variables substitution:*

-Before describing sources and targets (and filters), just to clarify that in some situations it is allowed the insertion of variables in the form `@{var id}` which will be replaced if exist, by scoped provision variables and global variables.
+Before describing sources and targets (and filters), just to clarify that in some situations it is allowed the insertion of variables in the form `@{var id}` which will be replaced if exist, by scoped provision variables and vaults.
 In that case we will add the comment "**admits variables substitution**".
 At certain sources and targets, substitutions are not allowed because have no sense or they are rarely needed:

-> **Important**: the `@{name}` pattern uses the bare variable name, without the `var.`/`globalVar.` prefix.
-Those prefixes are only used in source/target type declarations (e.g. `"target": "globalVar.myVar"`), not inside substitution patterns.
-For example, a variable stored via `"target": "globalVar.mySeq"` is referenced as `@{mySeq}`, not `@{globalVar.mySeq}`.
+> **Important**: the `@{name}` pattern uses the bare variable name, without the `var.`/`vault.` prefix.
+Those prefixes are only used in source/target type declarations (e.g. `"target": "vault.myVar"`), not inside substitution patterns.
+For example, a variable stored via `"target": "vault.mySeq"` is referenced as `@{mySeq}`, not `@{vault.mySeq}`.